Miro-456/Sonic-Hyperstars/readme.md

 3-Rocket Shoes Bonus Stages: The player will enter to a sky environment and travel through it with rocket shoes (Inspired by Sonic Chaos Rocket Shoes Special Stages) collecting rings and shields and some medals, until the energy of rocket shoes goes down.
 The player is rewarded by bonus points and 3 medals.
 To access this type of stages, you need to have an even amount of rings (52, 54, etc..) except if it's divisible by 5 (50, 60, etc..).

+4-Special Stages: Those stages are accessed through giant blue rings in the same act the player collected a Chaos Emerald in, and they are the same special stages, but for collecting medals, just like in Sonic Superstars, and there will be more of those stages and they will be harder than the normal special stages as you progress further.

-4-Act Fruit: Those stages are located between some zones (or maybe I'll make fruit acts for all zones) and only need a fruit (or two, or maybe three) to proceed.
+5-Act Fruit: Those stages are located between some zones (or maybe I'll make fruit acts for all zones) and only need a fruit (or two, or maybe three) to proceed.
 They are like fruit acts in Sonic Superstars, an arena full of rings, balloons, zone-specific gimmicks and etc.., where you can collect rings and earn medals to the end, and the player is rewarded with more rings, bonus points and the amount of medals collected.

-5- Portals: In a zone, a portal opens at a specific area in an act, and the player can enter this portal to collect bonus rings, and at the end, the player is teleported to another point of the act, It's just like in Sonic Superstars.
+6-Portals: In a zone, a portal opens at a specific area in an act, and the player can enter this portal to collect bonus rings, and at the end, the player is teleported to another point of the act, It's just like in Sonic Superstars.

 *In every case, collecting 100 rings earn the player a medal, while getting 50000 score points earns the player 5 medals.
 Also, in co-op, the players are allowed to have different shields from bonus stages.